-The Histotechnology program within the Department of Clinical and Diagnostic Sciences offers a bachelor degree program as an opportunity for those with 60 hours of specific college credit to gain entry-level training and education in histotechnology.
+The Histotechnology program within the Department of Medical Laboratory Science offers a bachelor degree program as an opportunity for those with 60 hours of specific college credit to gain entry-level training and education in histotechnology.

 Histotechnology centers on the detection of tissue abnormalities and the treatment for the diseases causing the abnormalities.
 The histotechnologist processes and prepares human and animal tissues with dyes and chemicals so tissues can be evaluated microscopically.
 The stained tissues can lead to routine and special identification of bacteria, fungi, cancer, and tissue structure abnormalities for pathological diagnosis.